How is gestational diabetes diagnosed?

 • After two hours: 8.5 mmol/l (153 mg/dl)

 The test results are documented in your maternity records.
-In Germany, the costs of the glucose challenge and tolerance tests are covered by statutory health insurers.
+In Germany, the costs of glucose tolerance tests are covered by statutory health insurers.

-There are no known risks to the baby.
+There are no known risks to the unborn child.
 Some women find the sugar solution unpleasantly sweet.

 What are the benefits of this routine test?